-30. What are the main alternative dispute resolution (ADR) methods used in your jurisdiction to settle large commercial disputes?
+30. What are the main alternative dispute resolution (ADR) methods used to settle large commercial disputes?
 Is ADR used more in certain industries?
 What proportion of large commercial disputes is settled through ADR?

 Large commercial disputes are usually resolved through litigation or arbitration.
-Other ADR methods play a limited role, although mediation appears to have become more popular recently, as illustrated by an increasing number of organisations offering mediation services and training, and the adoption of the Swiss Rules on Commercial Mediation by the Swiss Chambers of Commerce and Industry in 2019 (www.swissarbitration.org/sm/en/rules.php).
+Other ADR methods play a limited role, although mediation appears to have become more popular recently, as illustrated by an increasing number of organisations offering mediation services and training, and the adoption of the Swiss Rules on Commercial Mediation by the Swiss Chambers of Commerce and Industry in 2021.

 Arbitration (but not necessarily other forms of ADR) is more common in international commercial disputes than in domestic disputes.
-The Swiss Chambers' Arbitration Institution regularly publishes a statistical overview of the cases it administers.
-The top three industry sectors between 2016 and 2019 were the manufacturing sector, the commodity mining and trading sector and the banking and finance sector, accounting for 47% of cases.
+The Swiss Arbitration Centre regularly publishes a statistical overview of the cases it administers.
+The top three industry sectors between 2016 and 2020 were the manufacturing sector, the commodity mining and trading sector and the banking and finance sector, accounting for 46% of cases.